bocoup/wpt-dev/readme.md

 configuring a Unix-like system to contribute to [the Web Platform Test suite](https://github.com/w3c/web-platform-tests).

+We maintain separate installation and invocation [instructions](windows.md) for running the test suite on Windows

 Features:

 - the latest revision of the Web Platform Test suite is made available in the